kunalgorithm/website/src/pages/posts/building-a-fullstack-twitter-clone/index.md

 yarn generate
 ```

-Which peaks into our schema file for the models defined, generates the client in `node_modules/@prisma/client` and concludes with some output dictating exactly how we can use it in our code.
+Which peeks into our schema file for the models defined, generates the client in `node_modules/@prisma/client` and concludes with some output dictating exactly how we can use it in our code.

 ### Actually creating tweets

 Within the `api` directory, create another directory `tweet`, and within that `create.ts`.
-This will be another backend serverless function that takes some `text` and gives us back a tweet object.
+This will be another backend function that takes some `text` and gives us back a tweet object.

 ```ts
 // pages/api/tweet/create.ts